By Dr Ciara Breathnach

 The Irish Studies Lecture Series was held at the Convention Centre on Tuesday 7 November – the birthday of Margaret Cousins, Irish Suffragette and founder of the All India Women’s Conference (1927).

 I was delighted to see the hallways of the Convention Centre decorated with an exhibition which I co-curated ‘Hunger Strike: Ireland 1877-1981’.
+Further information on the curatorial team can be found here.
 The exhibition was funded by the Irish Research Council (New Foundations, Strand 3, 2015).
 The exhibition was reproduced courtesy of funding from Kilmainham Gaol Museum and Professor Helen Kelly Holmes, Dean, FAHSS.
 It is currently on exhibition at Kilmainham Gaol Museum and admission is free.

 JNU does things with panache, the proceedings commenced with a series of welcomes, the signing of the agreement, the lighting of the lamp of knowledge and the presentation of flowers and gifts to the Ambassador, Peter McIvor and the UL delegation.